 To achieve this objective, DXFM has implemented a corporate governance framework that meets the requirements of ASX Corporate Governance Principles and Recommendations (2nd edition) as amended 30 June 2010, and addresses additional aspects of governance that the Board considers appropriate.
 The Board is also committed to the early adoption of new and revised principles and recommendations.
-A reconciliation of the ASX Principles against DXFM's governance framework is available at www.dexus.com/corporategovernance
+A reconciliation of the ASX Principles against DXFM's governance framework can be found on the web page www.dexus.com/corporategovernance